ArPIHomeSecurity/arpi_documentation/docs/end_users/admin.md

 Sensors can be added/removed and updated.

 Sensors are connected to channels on the board.
 Every sensor can be enabled and disabled.
-Disable sensor doens't trigger alerts.
+Disable sensor doesn't trigger alerts.
-The sensors will be assigned to a zone, which defined the alert behaviour for them.
+The sensors will be assigned to a zone, which defined the alert behavior for them.
 Any other options currently are only documentation (they don't affect the alerting).

 ## Clock